qobulov/rent-a-house/README.md

-# RentHub Backend

-This is the backend service for the "RentHub" platform, which allows users to list, search, and book houses for rent.
-The project is designed using a microservices architecture.
+# Rent a House Platform

+This project is a rental-focused real estate platform similar to Zillow, where users can list, search, and rent houses.
+The system is built with a microservices architecture and aims to provide a seamless experience for both property owners and tenants.

+## Key Features

+- **Property Listings**: Property owners can list their houses for rent, including details such as location, price, and amenities.
+- **Property Search**: Users can search for rental properties based on location, price range, and other filters.
+- **Map Integration**: View properties on an interactive map.
+- **Price Estimation**: Offers price comparisons and market trends for rental properties in the same area.
+- **User Profiles**: Both renters and landlords can manage their profiles, including booking history and listed properties.
+- **Reviews and Ratings**: Tenants can leave reviews and rate properties after their rental experience.
+- **Online Payments**: Secure payment integration for rent and deposits.
+- **Authentication and Security**: JWT-based authentication for secure user access.

 ## Tech Stack

-- **Golang**: For all microservices.
+- **Golang**: Backend development and microservices.
-- **gRPC**: Service-to-service communication.
+- **gRPC**: For internal communication between services.
-- **Protocol Buffers**: For defining service messages.
+- **Protocol Buffers**: Service definitions.
-- **PostgreSQL**: To store user-related data.
+- **PostgreSQL**: To store user data.
-- **MongoDB**: To store booking and service provider data.
+- **MongoDB**: To store property and booking data.
-- **Gin Framework**: For API Gateway and routing.
+- **Gin Framework**: API Gateway and routing.
-- **Database Migrations**: Using `golang-migrate` for schema versioning.
-- **Swagger**: For API documentation.
-- **JWT**: For user authentication and authorization.
-- **Redis**: For caching and session management.
+- **Redis**: Caching layer for optimizing performance.
-- **Docker & Docker Compose**: For containerization and local deployment.
+- **Docker & Docker Compose**: Containerization and local development.
-- **Kafka or RabbitMQ**: For asynchronous messaging between services.
+- **Kafka / RabbitMQ**: Message queue for asynchronous tasks.
-- **Casbin**: For role-based access control (RBAC).
+- **Casbin**: Role-based access control.
+- **Swagger**: API documentation.
+- **JWT**: Authentication and authorization management.
+- **Google Maps / Leaflet.js**: Map integration for property locations.
+- **Stripe / PayPal**: Secure online payment processing.

 ## Microservices

-1. **Auth Service**: Handles user registration, login, and JWT-based authentication.
+1. **Auth Service**: Handles user registration, login, and JWT authentication.
-2. **House Listing Service**: Manages house listings, CRUD operations, and searching/filtering of houses.
+2. **Listing Service**: Manages property listings, CRUD operations, and property search.
-3. **Booking Service**: Manages house bookings, availability checks, and booking conflicts.
+3. **Booking Service**: Manages house bookings, availability checks, and conflicts.
-4. **Payment Service** (Optional): Integrates payment gateway and handles transaction records.
+4. **Review Service**: Manages property reviews and ratings.
+5. **Payment Service**: Integrates with Stripe or PayPal for handling rent and deposits.
-5. **API Gateway**: Routes incoming requests to appropriate microservices.
+6. **API Gateway**: Routes incoming HTTP requests to the appropriate microservices.

 ## Getting Started